Cosmian/mse-cli/documentation/docs/microservice_encryption/context.md

-`mse-ctl` uses various directory to save information about the deployed application.
+`mse-ctl` uses various directories to save information about the deployed applications.

 ## Login